NicolasQueiroga/EduBot/README.md

 # EduBot: An AI-Powered Educational Assistant

+> Made by Nicolas Queiroga and Henrique Frezzatti as part of the Natural Language Processing course at Insper.

 ## Project Overview

 EduBot is a Natural Language Processing (NLP) application designed to enhance the learning and teaching experience by solving key pain points for educators and students.
 It leverages **Large Language Models (LLMs)** to provide innovative features, including conversational document interaction, automatic quiz generation, and flashcards creation.
 This project explores the potential of combining LLMs with user-centered design to address educational challenges creatively and effectively.